linnarsson-lab/human-meninges-development/README.md

 ## Code used for analysis and visualisation

-- Clustering was performed using cytograph.
-Installation and usage are described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
+- Clustering was performed using the cytograph-dev flavour of cytograph.
+This is the version used for our adult human brain project.
+Its installation and usage are described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
-- notebooks: the code used to make figures
+- [Jupyter](https://jupyter.org/) notebooks used to make figures are available [here](notebooks).
+The notebooks also import from cytograph-dev. (cytograph-shoji will *not* work).